jtmoon79/goto_http_redirect_server/README.md

                             loaded redirect entry is found and returned.
 Default successful redirect Status Code is 308 (Permanent Redirect).
-      --allow-remote-reload
-                            Allow reloads via request URI Path "/reload".
-This is in addition to sending the process a signal.
-May be a potential security or stability risk.
       --field-delimiter FIELD_DELIMITER
                             Field delimiter string for --redirects files.
 Defaults to " " (tab character) between fields.